Pezebuike/k8s-training/kubernetes-Automation.md

 ```

-## now open new putty window and execute the below load script [replace the external ip with what you get from above command output]
+## Step 13.2: now open new putty window and execute the below load script [replace the external ip with what you get from above command output]

 ```